Red Ponchos: Uniform

 The Red Ponchos wear red ponchos, for which the movement is named after.
 It is a "symbol of war" and can also be used as a blanket for sleeping in the open.
-At the throat is the Chalina, which holds the ponchos in place and serves as protection for the throat against weather.
-The Q'urawa, also known as the Honda, is a weapon that is two or more meters long and made with llama or sheep wool.
+At the throat is the Chalina, a scarf which holds the ponchos in place and serves as protection for the throat against weather.
+The Q'urawa, also known as the Honda, is a sling that is two or more meters long and made with llama or sheep wool.
 Dynamite and stones can be inserted inside an opening in the center.
 The Red Ponchos also wear the Lluch'u (Andean Cap) as headwear during training nights.
-They wear around the Ch'uspa, a multicolored bag used for carrying food, drinks, and various other things, as well as the Whiska, a flexible of various colors in criss-crossing lines, which is used to tie and suspend weights.
+They wear around the Ch'uspa, a multicolored bag used for carrying food, drinks, and various other things, as well as the Whiska, a flexible rope of various colors in criss-crossing lines, which is used to tie and suspend weights.
 It can also be used as a blunt weapon.